t3kt/raytk/docs/_reference/operators/material/rimContrib.md

     name: Color
     readOnlyHandling: baked
     regularHandling: runtime
+    summary: Color of the shading.
   - label: Use Surface Color
     name: Usesurfacecolor
     readOnlyHandling: semibaked
     regularHandling: semibaked
+    summary: Whether this shading should take into account the surface color attribute on the SDF (if present).
   - label: Enable Shadow
     name: Enableshadow
     readOnlyHandling: baked